mchesler613/django_adventures/deploy_django_aws_bitnami.md

 ## Obtain a Static IP address for our Django Server

-When we first created a Lightsail instance on AWS, we were given an IP address.
-For example:
+When we first created a Lightsail instance on AWS, we were given an IP address, for example, 192.0.2.143.
 ![IP Address](https://d1.awsstatic.com/LightsailAssets/django10.3a7d2a117c080dc690baa9c471a1baad26ad89ba.png)

 Note that this IP address is temporary and will change each time we reboot the instance.
 This would mean we have to update the `ALLOWED_HOSTS` variable in our project **settings.py** file each time the IP address changes per reboot.